Attended East Stroudsburg University for Math and Communications

 Attended Penn Foster College for Criminal Justice and Business Management

 Patrick Martin has been a Teachers’ Assistant with Penn Foster for almost a year.
-Prior to the role, he also was in Student CARE and Quality Assurance.
+Prior to the role, he also was in Student Services and Quality Assurance.
 Patrick enjoys comedy and has his own comedy group in Scranton, PA.
 Patrick also enjoys reading, writing, and puzzles.
 When he is not busy coming up with puns, he goes to flea markets and enjoys selling things on eBay.
 Patrick also is on a constant quest to solve the riddle, “Who serves the world’s best pizza?”

 What is one piece of advice you would give students?